 That is where local developers have an edge over global agencies and freelancers.
 You can schedule a meeting at a local coworking space or at their office; because you both can afford to meet in person.

 Ask them about their availability, as most of them work on multiple projects at a time.
-They may not be equipped to deal with that, which will in the end slow down the delivery.
+They may not be equipped to deal with that, which will ultimately slow down the delivery.

 Hiring developers from freelancing sites are risky: you usually can't predict the authenticity of their so-called shiny 'Star Ratings'.